June Whalesharks Paint Along

 For the whalesharks paint along you will need:

-Print out of the design on watercolour paper (join my mailing list via the footer below to receive the design to print at home)
+Print out of the design on watercolour paper (join my mailing list below to receive the design to print at home)

 Pencil, ruler and scissors/craft knife/guillotine